commoners1/unicef-sf-middleware/docs/API_DOCUMENTATION.md

 ### 2. Login

-Authenticate and receive a JWT token for accessing protected endpoints.
+Authenticate and receive a JWT token.
+For web browsers, the token is automatically stored in an httpOnly cookie.
+For API clients, extract the token from the `Set-Cookie` header.

 **Endpoint:** `POST /auth/login`